neondatabase/website/content/docs/reference/cli-databases.md

 ### Usage

-The `databases` command allows you to list, create, update, delete, and retrieve information about compute databases in a Neon project.
+The `databases` command allows you to list, create, and delete databases in a Neon project.

 ### Sub-commands